Model reduction methods for nuclear emulators: Galerkin Emulators

 \subsection{Theory}

 The Galerkin approach, also more broadly called the ``method of weighted residuals,'' relies on the \emph{weak} formulation of the differential equations in Eq.~\eqref{eq:generic_differential_and_boundary} rather than a variational principle.
-In short, the weak form introduces arbitrary test functions $\phi$ and $\bar\phi$ and writes
+To obtain the weak form, the differential equation and boundary condition are multiplied by arbitrary test functions $\phi$ and $\bar\phi$, integrated over the domain and boundary, and their sum set equal to zero:

-Equation~\eqref{eq:weak_differential} can be derived from Eq.~\eqref{eq:generic_differential_and_boundary}, but its power comes from the fact that if Eq.~\eqref{eq:weak_differential} holds for all $\phi$ and $\bar\phi$, then Eq.~\eqref{eq:generic_differential_and_boundary} must be satisfied as well.
+If Eq.~\eqref{eq:weak_differential} holds for all $\phi$ and $\bar\phi$, then Eq.~\eqref{eq:generic_differential_and_boundary} must be satisfied as well.
 The form of Eq.~\eqref{eq:weak_differential} is often rewritten using integration by parts to reduce the order of derivatives and to simplify the solution.
 Importantly, the weak form has the integral form needed for our emulator application.
 The weak form and its Galerkin projection are used extensively, for example, in the finite element method; see Refs.~\cite{zienkiewicz2013finite,Zienkiewicz2014finitesolid,Zienkiewicz2014finitefluid} for an in-depth study and list of examples.
 Here we follow the introduction of Galerkin methods as provided in Ref.~\cite{zienkiewicz2013finite}.

 Starting with the weak form, we can begin to construct an emulator that avoids the need for an explicit variational principle.
 It begins by first noting that substituting our trial function~\eqref{eq:trial_general} into $D(\psi)$ and $B(\psi)$ will not in general satisfy Eq.~\eqref{eq:generic_differential_and_boundary} regardless of the choice of $\coeffs$.
 Therefore, there will be some \emph{residual}, and the goal is to find $\coeffs_\star$ which minimize that residual across a range of test functions $\phi$ and $\bar\phi$.
 This system would be over-determined in the case of truly arbitrary test functions, so instead we propose the test bases